Green-Software-Foundation/if/website/docs/05-models/sci-m.md

 ```
 Where:

-- `te` = Total embodied emissions; the sum of Life Cycle Assessment (LCA) emissions for the component.
+- `total-embodied` = Total embodied emissions; the sum of Life Cycle Assessment (LCA) emissions for the component.

 - `ts` = Time-share; the share of the total life span of the hardware reserved for use by an application.
   - `ts` is calculated as `tir/el`, where: